34th-Arma-Company/34th-PRC-Aux-Mod/hemtt-todo.md

   - Could also do with a bot to remind us to bump the version
 - PBOs get a prefix added to them
   - kind of breaks the sc_uniforms patch and the SEC_Guest pack
-- Build scripts might not support hemtt on linux anymore